Codecademy/docs/content/kotlin/concepts/comments/comments.md

 ---
 Title: 'Comments'
-Description: 'A comment is a piece of text within a program that is not executed but provides additional information to aid in understanding the code.'
+Description: 'Comments are pieces of text within a program that are ignored by the compiler but provide information meant to aid with understanding the code.'
 Subjects:
   - 'Mobile Development'
   - 'Computer Science'